openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Provided Nonce {#issuer-provided-nonce}

-The Credential Issuer that requires the client to send a key proof of possession of the key material for the Credential to be bound to (`proof`) MAY receive a Credential Request without such a key proof or with an invalid key proof.
-In such a case, the Credential Issuer MUST provide the client with a `c_nonce` defined in (#credential-response) in a Credential Error Response using `invalid_proof` error code defined in (#credential-error-response).
+The Credential Issuer that requires the Client to send a key proof of possession of the key material for the Credential to be bound to (`proof`) MAY receive a Credential Request without such a key proof or with an invalid key proof.
+In such a case, the Credential Issuer MUST provide the Client with a `c_nonce` defined in (#credential-response) in a Credential Error Response using `invalid_proof` error code defined in (#credential-error-response).

 The `c_nonce` value MUST be incorporated in the respective parameter in the `proof` object.